GabrielWendell/Science-Tools/README.md

-# `SToSC`: Python Tools for Scientific Computing :cookie:
+# `SToSC`: Scientific Tools for Scientific Computing :cookie:

 > A set of tools for scientific computing in Python.